CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Evasion-Lab/Firewall-Evasion-Lab.md

 ## 3 Task 1: Static Port Forwarding

 The firewall in the lab setup prevents outside machines from connecting to any TCP server on the internal network, other than the SSH server.
 In this task, we would like to use static port forwarding to evade this restriction.
-More specifically, we will usesshto create a static port forwarding tunnel between host A (on the external network) and host B (on the internal network), so whatever data received on A’s port X will be sent to B, from where the data is forwarded to the target T’s port Y. In the following command, we usessh to create such a tunnel.
+More specifically, we will use `ssh` to create a static port forwarding tunnel between host A (on the external network) and host B (on the internal network), so whatever data received on A’s port X will be sent to B, from where the data is forwarded to the target T’s port Y. In the following command, we use `ssh` to create such a tunnel.
 ```
 $ ssh -4NT -L <A’s IP>:<A’s port X>:<T’s IP>:<T’s port Y> <user id>@<B’s IP>